qusaikader/qusai/README.md

 - 👋 Hi, I’m @qusaikader
 - 👀 I’m interested in Ml and AI
-- 🌱 I’m currently learning python
+- 🌱 I’m am well versed with Python,C and Java
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me @qusaikaderkader@gmail.com

 <!---